-You will need CMake 2.6 or later in order to build the LOFAR software.
-Most development was done using CMake 2.6.2.
+You will need CMake 2.8 or later in order to build the LOFAR software.
 Most Linux distributions contain CMake as a binary package.
 If yours doesn't, or if it's too old, you can download the CMake sources and build CMake yourself.